 The Campaign Against Living Miserably (CALM) is leading a movement against suicide.
 Every week 125 people in the UK take their own lives.
 And 75% of all UK suicides are male.
 CALM exists to change this.

-free and confidential helpline and webchat – 7 hours a day, 7 days a week for anyone who needs to talk about life’s problems.
+Calm run a free and confidential helpline and webchat – 7 hours a day, 7 days a week for anyone who needs to talk about life’s problems.

 Childline – 0800 11 11

 Childline is a free, private and confidential service to help anyone under 19 in the UK with any issue they’re going through.